CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

      ![](../media/Lab-02/mirrored-db-1.png)

       > **Note**: All containers within the selected database will be mirrored.

-## Task 04: Start the Mirroring Process and Monitor Fabric Mirroring
+### Task 04: Start the Mirroring Process and Monitor Fabric Mirroring

+In this task, you will initiate the mirroring process between the source and mirrored databases, then monitor the replication progress and status within Microsoft Fabric to ensure data synchronization is successful.

 1. Select **Monitor Replication**.
 Mirroring will now begin.